 The European project TERABOARD is an initiative of the Photonics Public Private Partnership, under the grant agreement H2020-ICT-2015 n°688510, with a total budget of 4.25 million EURO.
-The project kick-off is planned on December 1st, 2015, with total duration of 36 months.
+The project kick-off was on December 1st, 2015, with total duration of 48 months.

 TERABOARD concerns topics of Optical Communication for Data Centers and Photonic Integrated Circuits (PIC).
 The basic concept underpinning the TERABOARD proposal consists of demonstrating a scalable, low power, low cost photonic technology to sustain the continuous increase of bandwidth density by leveraging on combination of scalability and low energy consumption.